kamrul1/LearnRepositoryPatternEFCore/README.md

   - This seperates out all the interfaces for the projects
   - This only references `Entities` project
 - Entities
-  - These are involved in the database context
+  - These are involved in the database context and map tables to classes.
   - This does not reference any other project
 - Repository
   - This is where the Contract project interfaces are implemented.